 Cathy Oliver

-I’m known for working with a high degree of integrity, warmth and compassion and enjoy bringing this, along with my experience, to the work in the Resolution team.
+I’m known for working with a high degree of integrity, warmth and compassion and enjoy bringing this, along with my experience, to the work I do at byrne·dean, helping to create kinder, fairer workplaces that realise potential.

 2017: ER role at Macmillan Cancer Support